-First of all, try to shoot your photos in natural light and do them in batches so you have a bank of photos to use through the week.
+First of all, try to shoot your photos in natural light and do them in batches so you have a bank of photos to use through the week or month.
 When you are ready to post you can edit your photos in Instagram, tweaking the settings until it meets the style you are looking for.

 To step up to the next level, try VSCOcam.
 Favoured by many professional photographers using Instagram it is a powerful photo editing app that let you fine tune every aspect of your photo.
 You can alter brightness, contrast, highlights, saturation, colours and shadows to name a few.

 It also has a huge range of filters which allow you to set a style for your photos easily.
 Stick to one or two of these filters, and tweak using the editing tools, to easily develop consistency in your images.
 This excellent guide by photographer Eats and Treats leads you through the process step by step.

 4. Share meaningful stories with captions

 Rather than broadcasting promotional messages, you want your captions to tell an interesting story.
 You have the characters to really do your image justice, how about these ideas for captions?

 What is happening today?
 How does this image relate to what is happening today?